gaetancollaud/fablab-manager/src/main/webapp/ext-lib/ng-table/README.md

 ```

 The karma task will try to open Firefox and Chrome as browser in which to run the tests.
 Make sure this is available or change the configuration in `karma.conf.js`

+## Configuring ng-table
+For a list of configuration options available, see [Configuring your table with NgTableParams](https://github.com/esvit/ng-table/wiki/Configuring-your-table-with-ngTableParams)

+## Updates

+See CHANGELOG.md

+## Submitting an issue

+Please be responsible, the open source community is not there to guess your problem or to do your job.
+When submitting an issue try as much as possible to:

+1. search in the already existing issues or on [stackoverflow](http://stackoverflow.com/questions/tagged/ngtable?sort=newest&pageSize=30) if your issue has not been raised before.

+2. give a precise description mentionning angular version, ng-table version.

+3. give a way to reproduce your issue, the best would be with a <strong>running example</strong>, you can use [plunkr](http://plnkr.co/).
+Note if you want to mimic ajax loading behaviour you can use [$timeout](https://docs.angularjs.org/api/ng/service/$timeout) angular service or [$httpBackend](https://docs.angularjs.org/api/ng/service/$httpBackend).

+4. isolate your code sample on the probable issue to avoid pollution and noise.

+5. Close your issue when a solution has been found (and share it with the community)

+Note that 80% of the open issues are actually not issues but "problem" due to developpers laziness or lack of investigation.
+These "issues" are a waste of time for us and especially if we have to setup a sample to reproduce the issue which those developpers could have done.
+Any open issue which does not fulfill this contract will be closed without investigation.

 ## Examples (from simple to complex)